Felix completed both his M.Eng. and D.Phil. in the Department of Engineering Science, University of Oxford. He was a student at Trinity College.

 His tutorial teaching at Trinity covers engineering mathematics, providing essential tools that underpin the more applied aspects of the Engineering Science course.
 Tutorial teaching happens in groups of 2 or 3 students and is an excellent opportunity to discuss the material in detail and address challenging questions as they arise.

-In the Department of Engineering Science, he gives lecture courses on solid mechanics and materials, and organise laboratory sessions.
+In the Department of Engineering Science, Felix gives lecture courses on solid mechanics and materials, and organises laboratory sessions.

 Atomic scale defects are central to the mechanical, physical and failure properties of almost all structural alloys.
 These defects may, for example, be introduced by mechanical deformation, chemical changes or irradiation.